theapphiker/PortfolioProjects/Movies Project/README.md

 The Movies database was created by Database Star.
 The database design and data can be found <a href='https://www.databasestar.com/sample-database-movies/'>here.</a>

+<b>/data folder</b>

+CSV files containing the movie table from the Movies database and the Consumer Price Index (CPI) data from the U.S. Bureau of Labor and Statistics.

 <b>Movie Portfolio Project - Data Exploration.sql</b>

 This project uses SQL to explore the Movies database and uses SQL queries to answer questions.